 Beginning in 2013-2014, Stanford University’s Center for Advanced Study in the Behavioral Sciences has hosted a group of scholars focused on such topics, called the Group on Best Practices in Science.
-The group continues as a collaboration coordinated by scholars at Stanford, Rutgers University, and the University of California – Davis and involving scholars at many other institutions.
+The group continues as a collaboration coordinated by scholars at Stanford University, Rutgers University, and University of California – Davis.

 This website is a product of that collaboration and represents one attempt to increase the validity and credibility of scientific research.
-It (1) documents research on how scientific practices may become compromised, (2) provides a platform to spur discussion about such issues.
+It documents research on how scientific practices may become compromised and provides a platform to spur discussion about such issues.

 Specifically, the website describes the members and activities of the BPS Group, offers a compilation of academic publications, news articles, and web postings related to the subject, and lists other online resources about scientific practices, as well as a compilation of organizations with similar missions addressing similar issues.